 Another unique idea was that when a character dies, they are dead.
 Gone.
 Not only dead, but you are treated to a gory 8-bit demise for the character.
 Honestly, between the religious references and the gore, I have no question as to why this didn’t end up in the US (though, I did read somewhere that it actually was intended to cross the ocean, but I don’t think it would have been nearly as good).
 If a character dies, not only does the ending change, but there are replacement items to make up for that character being missing so you actually can finish the game.
-In all honesty, I was reminded on more than one occasion of ‘Obscure’ for the PS2 and not in a bad way.
+In this aspect, I was reminded on more than one occasion of ObsCure for the PS2 and not in a bad way.
 Mix that with experience and level gaining, as in many RPGs of the time and the current, and you’ve got a good idea of what you’ll face in ‘Sweet Home’.

-Keeping with the similar nature to ‘Obscure’, the game allows you to switch between the characters on the fly and team them up, though parties can only allow three total members, making choices on parties an important part of the game’s experience.
+Keeping with the similar nature to ObsCure, the game allows you to switch between the characters on the fly and team them up, though parties can only allow three total members, making choices on group makeup an important part of the game’s experience.
 A really interesting feature is that if one party ends up in battle, they can call for the other party or characters to join the battle if they are close enough (if they’re not, the party can call for them again), and then all five members can take part and gain experience.
 There were a lot of really original ideas put into this game, and it’s nice to see where some of today’s games got their ideas from.
 They were hiding in Japan.

 Graphically, the game is interesting.
 I don’t know that I’ve seen such great imagery in NES games of that time.
 The battle portraits are great, and other portions (that I don’t want to put in here so as not to ruin some of the plot twists) were pure art for the 8-bit era.
 Other things, such as the character sprites, were basic to the point of incomprehensible.
-I’ll admit it.
 The first time I renamed the characters, I made two of the females male.
 There was also one item in particular that I didn’t even see.
 Not that it was important, but it simply wasn’t there.
 Otherwise, the game was standard fare for the time, but it pulls off the claustrophobic and isolated feel that is important to the genre.

 The music didn’t vary as much as the graphics.
 It was all just above standard, which is still good considering how hard it is to convey the atmosphere intended with the tools of the time.
 It’s got some pretty great battle music, and the title theme is also of note in the soundtrack.
 On thinking about it more, I can’t pick out any glaring flaws.
 The music is not life changing, but it is appropriate.

 On a separate note, the translation is great.
-I’ve seen some terrible translations, but what little is said or written is really well done.
+I’ve seen some terrible fan translations, but what little is said or written is really well done.
 I remember one misspelling, and it was on a weapon near the end of the game, but it is strides above most translations I have seen.
 Gaijin: my personal thanks for the care taken in your translation and for translating the game in the first place.